GoogleCloudPlatform/professional-services/tools/slo-generator/docs/bigquery.md

 ### Example usage

-> "We want to query the last year of SLO reports to see how often we meet our targets.
-This way we can know if we need to adjust some targets to be more realistic and save our SREs some time." -- <cite>SRE Lead</cite>
+> We want to query the last year of SLO reports to see how often we meet our targets.
+This way we can know if we need to adjust some targets to be more realistic and save our SREs some time.
+>
+> -- <cite>SRE Lead</cite>

 The following configuration will send the SLO report to the BigQuery table.